A Guide to Temporary Construction Site Security

 Securing a construction site isn’t about picking just one solution; it’s about creating layers of protection.
 The right strategy combines a physical presence with smart technology to cover all your bases.
 Depending on your site’s size, location, and risk level, you can mix and match different options to build a security plan that fits your project perfectly.
 Let’s walk through the most effective temporary security measures you can put in place.

-On-Site Guards and Mobile Patrols
+On-Site Guards vs. Mobile Patrols

 Nothing deters potential intruders quite like a visible security presence.
 On-site private security guards are your first line of defense, controlling access points, monitoring activity, and responding instantly to any issues.
 They are invaluable for preventing trespassing, theft, and vandalism simply by being there.